James Brown (actor)

-Life and career
+Early life and education

 Brown was born in Desdemona, Texas.
-He attended Baylor University, representing the university at Tennis.
+He attended Baylor University, representing the university in tennis.

+Career

 Brown began his acting career in 1941 with an uncredited role as a medic in the film Ride, Kelly, Ride.
 His first credited role was in the 1942 film The Forest Rangers.
-Brown starred, co-starred and appeared on films including The Good Fellows, Objective, Burma!, Gun Street, The Big Fix, When the Clock Strikes, Air Force, Irma la Douce, The Fabulous Texan, Young and Willing, The Gallant Legion, The Younger Brothers, Corvette K-225, Sands of Iwo Jima, Yes Sir, That's My Baby, Our Hearts Were Young Gay (and its sequel Our Hearts Were Growing Up), Chain Lightning, Missing Women, Inside the Mafia, The Groom Wore Spurs and Going My Way.
+Brown starred, co-starred and appeared on films including The Good Fellows, Objective, Burma!, Gun Street, The Big Fix, When the Clock Strikes, Air Force, Irma la Douce, The Fabulous Texan, Young and Willing, The Gallant Legion, The Younger Brothers, Corvette K-225, Sands of Iwo Jima, Yes Sir, That's My Baby, Our Hearts Were Young Gay (and its sequel Our Hearts Were Growing Up), Chain Lightning, Missing Women, Inside the Mafia, The Groom Wore Spurs, Space Probe Taurus, and Going My Way.

 In 1954, Brown joined the cast of the new ABC western television series The Adventures of Rin Tin Tin, in which he played Lt.
 Ripley Masters.
-After the series ended in 1959 Brown guest-starred in television programs including Gunsmoke, The Alfred Hitchcock Hour, Lassie (3 episodes), The Virginian, Laramie, Route 66, Barbary Coast, Daniel Boone, Bronco, Honey West and Murder, She Wrote.
-From 1979 to 1986 Brown played the recurring role of "Detective Harry McSween" in 39 episodes of the soap opera television series Dallas.
+After the series ended in 1959, he guest-starred in television programs including Gunsmoke, The Alfred Hitchcock Hour, Lassie (3 episodes), The Virginian, Laramie, Route 66, Barbary Coast, Daniel Boone, Bronco, Honey West and Murder, She Wrote.

-For about a decade from the mid-1960s Brown left acting to found a company making weight belts, eventually selling the company to Faberge.
+For about a decade from the mid-1960s, Brown left acting to found a company making weight belts, eventually selling the company to Faberge.
 He returned to acting in television in the 1970s.
+From 1979 to 1986, he played the recurring role of Detective Harry McSween in 39 episodes of the soap opera television series Dallas.

 Death

-Brown died in April 1992 of lung cancer at his home in Woodland Hills, California, at the age of 72.
+Brown died on April 11, 1992 of lung cancer at his home in Woodland Hills, California, at the age of 72.
 He was cremated.